-☐ Adults who appear secretive or are trying to hide the fact that they are with a young person

-☐ Adults befriending young people, including buying them food and drinks

-☐ Young people being picked up and taken to hotels, particularly at odd times of the day and night

-☐ Adults who frequently come into premises with different young people

-☐ Young people who, although with peers, look uncomfortable or under duress
+- Adults who appear secretive or are trying to hide the fact that they are with a young person - Adults befriending young people, including buying them food and drinks - Young people being picked up and taken to hotels, particularly at odd times of the day and night - Adults who frequently come into premises with different young people - Young people who, although with peers, look uncomfortable or under duress

-2.9 - 2.11 added to reflect the Authority's position on Child Sexual Exploitation Awareness

-Section 3 Local Risk Assessment
+3 Local Risk Assessment

-- 3.1 In line with the Gambling Commission's Licence Conditions and Codes of Practice (Social Responsibility code 10.1.1) the Licensing Authority requires the holder of a Premises Licence or Applicant for such a Licence to consider local risks to the licensing objectives posed by the provision of gambling facilities at their premises. - 3.2 The Licence Holder or Applicant will be required to have policies, procedures and control measures in place to mitigate the risks posed by the gambling facilities offered at the premises. - 3.3 The matters to be taken into consideration by the Licence Holder or Applicant when undertaking a Local Risk Assessment include:- - The location of any educational establishment, for persons under 18 years of age, that is within 200 metres of their premises; - The location of any establishment at which vulnerable adults or children are known to be regularly in attendance that is within 200 metres of their premises.
+- 3.1 In line with the Gambling Commission's Licence Conditions and Codes of Practice (Code of Practice Provisions 10.1.1 and 10.1.2) the Authority requires the holder of a Premises Licence or Applicant for such a Licence to consider local risks to the licensing objectives posed by the provision of gambling facilities at their premises. - 3.2 The Licence Holder or Applicant will be required to have policies, procedures and control measures in place to mitigate the risks posed by the gambling facilities offered at the premises. - 3.3 The matters to be taken into consideration by the Licence Holder or Applicant when undertaking a Local Risk Assessment include: - The location of any educational establishment, for persons under 18 years of age, that is within 200 metres of their premises; - The location of any establishment at which vulnerable adults or children are known to be regularly in attendance that is within 200 metres of their premises.
 Such establishments would include (but are not limited to) vulnerable adult centres, residential children's homes, hostels providing accommodation for persons leaving care or establishments of similar characteristics at which vulnerable persons or children are known to be regularly in attendance; - The location of any establishment at which persons who are addicted to gambling are known to be regularly in attendance.
-Such establishments would include (but are not limited to) treatment centres or places where such persons regularly meet; - The layout of the local area and physical environment in which the premises are situated including any crime and disorder hotspots. - 3.4 The Licensing Authority would encourage the Licence Holder or Applicant in preparing a Local Risk Assessment to have regards to: - The crime mapping website - Neighbourhood statistics website - 3.5 If the Local Risk Assessment identifies particular areas of concern in relation to the premises, the Licensing Authority would expect the Licence Holder or Applicant to contact the most appropriate Responsible Authority (as identified in section 157 of the Gambling Act 2005) for guidance before submitting an application for a Licence or a variation of a Licence.
-For example, if the Risk Assessment identifies that the premises are situated in an area that is noted for problems with disorder or organised criminal activity the Licence Holder or Applicant should contact Northumbria Police or the Local Safeguarding Children Board if an establishment at which children are known to be regularly in attendance is within 200 metres of the premises. - 3.6 Applicants or Licence Holders who do not have their own form of Local Risk Assessment may like to use the Local Risk Assessment template attached to this Policy at Appendix 1.
+Such establishments would include (but are not limited to) treatment centres or places where such persons regularly meet; - The layout of the local area and physical environment in which the premises are situated including any crime and disorder hotspots. - 3.4 The Authority would encourage the Licence Holder or Applicant in preparing a Local Risk Assessment to have regards to: - The crime mapping website - Neighbourhood statistics website.